alcesleo/OptimizeSiteExercise/README.md

 server is under heavier load this time.
 Even though the numbers went down, the overall feel of the page has improved, it feels snappier and _appears_ to load quicker.
 It also makes the code so much cleaner and nicer to work with.

+## Optimization #3: gzip

+### Theory

+Compressed data means less traffic, this should reduce load times.

+### Changes

+Enabled gzip for HTML, CSS and JS using the `.htaccess`-file.

+### Observations

+`18 requests  ❘  2.1 MB transferred  ❘  3.16 s (load: 3.27 s, DOMContentLoaded: 3.20 s)`
+`18 requests  ❘  2.1 MB transferred  ❘  4.06 s (load: 4.14 s, DOMContentLoaded: 4.05 s)`
+`18 requests  ❘  2.1 MB transferred  ❘  3.47 s (load: 3.58 s, DOMContentLoaded: 3.50 s)`

+Less data is transfered, but the load times seem to be even worse.

+### Reflections

+The amount of data transfered was decreased, as expected, but it did not yield better response times.
+If anything, it made it worse.
+Maybe it is because I'm on a very good internet connection and the time it takes to zip and unzip the files is actually more expensive than to send them as is.
+Hopefully this makes more difference on a slower machine.

+I'll keep this change for now, but I might disable it later.